School visits are very welcome.

 School visits are conducted on Mondays, Tuesdays, Wednesdays, Thursdays, and Fridays subject to demonstrator availability.

-BLACKSMITH - The Blacksmith will make every effort to be in the Village on days when schools are visiting.
-The students see how they use the fire, anvil, cold water to mould metal.
+BLACKSMITH - Our Blacksmiths will make every effort to be in the Village on days when schools are visiting.
+The students will see how fire is used to heat metal and how an anvil and cold water are used to shape the metal.
+This demonstration will last about 15 minutes.

-TRANSPORT DISPLAY - The Queensland Department of Transport has installed a display titled, “Transport, Then and Now”, in our Railway Museum.
-This display is directly aimed at primary school children so please make the time to see it during your visit.
+TRANSPORT MUSEUM - Our Demonstrator will talk about the history of transport from the horse and cart through to the airplane.
+This demonstration will last about 15 minutes.
+The Queensland Department of Transport has installed a display titled, “Transport, Then and Now”, in our Railway Museum.
+This display is directly aimed at primary school children so please make the time to see it during your visit also.

-TRAIN - All students are offered a ride on the train which runs on a 500-metre track within the Village.
+TRAIN - We provide all students with a ride on the train which runs on a 500-metre track within the Village.
 This activity does not require booking.
 Watch for some surprises on the ride.
-(Dependent on volunteer availability.)
+For safety reasons we do not run the train when there is heavy rainfall.
+(This ride is dependent on volunteer availability and the weather on the day.)

-LEARNING RESOURCES - Each child can access a Workbook to take on their journey through the Village exhibits.
+LEARNING RESOURCES - We provide a Workbook, that can be downloaded from our website, to take on their journey through the Village exhibits.
 They fill out the answers during the day to re-enforce the learning experience.
+A separate Workbook with the answers is also available to download.

 Kids Village Project Books Available to Download: